 There are around 3,000 cicada species, according to National Geographic, so they vary in size from 0.75 to 2.25 in (2.2 to 5.5 cm) long.
 Cicadas can be black, brown or green and can have red, white or blue eyes.

 Their wings are transparent and can seem rainbow-hued when held up to a light source.
 The veins on the tips of the wings of some cicadas make the shape of a W.

-Cicadas are found only in the eastern half of the United States.
-They live a relatively long time — 4 to 17 years, depending on whether they are annual or periodical cicadas.
+Cicadas can live a relatively long time: 4 to 17 years, depending on whether they are annual or periodical cicadas.
 The periodical cicadas live the longest.

 They spend most of their lives underground as larvae, followed by a short adulthood — from two to six weeks — above ground, according to the University of Michigan's Museum of Zoology.

 There are generally two types of cicadas.
 Annual cicadas emerge every year in late June or August, while periodical cicadas emerge in cycles of 13 or 17 years, depending on the species.
 When periodical cicadas emerge, all the adults in a given location emerge at the same.
 Tens of thousands to over a million insects can reside in a relatively small area of land.
 A group of periodicals that emerge at the same time is called a brood.
 Broods are classified with Roman numerals that represent each group.
 There are 30 broods in all.
 [Your Guide to the 2017 Cicada Season]

 Though a group of these insects are called a cloud or plague, cicadas usually don't cause the harm that locusts cause to crops and local vegetation.

 Cicadas are herbivores.
 This means they eat vegetation.
 Young cicadas eat liquid from plant roots, while molting cicadas eat twigs.
 Adult cicadas do not feed, according to U.S. Department of Agriculture.